 This approach seems a little slow.
 What if the organisation is in crisis and needs action now?
-And surely all that is achieved by this methodology is to replace one set of labels (“overachiever”, “control freak”, etc) with another set of labels (‘Inspirational Dreamer’ and so on).
+And all that the recommended methodology achieves is to replace one set of labels (“overachiever”, “control freak”, etc) with another set of labels (‘Inspirational Dreamer’ and so on).
 This doesn’t help the leader change.

-Method two is to develop what the authors call ‘state awareness’.
+Method two in the McKinsey article is to develop what the authors call ‘state awareness’.
 Learn to recognise “what’s driving you at the moment you take action”, as well as your potential “tendency to exhibit negative behavior under pressure.”

 We agree this important.
-The way The Churning goes about this is to provide a specific tool (in Chapter 2) that enables you to identify any misinterpretations or ‘mis-blinks’ that might arise in a situation.
-You can then identify your own alternative interpretations, choose whichever you feel is most appropriate, and move directly to action.
+But the way The Churning goes about this is to provide a specific tool (in Chapter 2) that enables you to identify any misinterpretations or ‘mis-blinks’ that might arise in a situation and then identify your own alternative interpretations, choose whichever you feel is most appropriate, and move directly to action.
 Again, The Churning approach is fast and practical.
 There’s no need to say that your approach (or the consultant’s approach) is ‘right’ or ‘wrong’.
 There’s just a personal development approach of thinking it through for yourself, and doing so more thoroughly than you might have done before.

 The third part of the authors’ approach is to “translate [your new] awareness into organisational change.”
 Unfortunately they don’t really say how to achieve this.
-They give one example of how corporate culture stifled change, but they don’t show how the insights gained in the first two steps had any impact on this third one.
+They give one example of how corporate culture stifled change, but they don’t show how the insights gained in the first two steps had any impact on this.
 The steps seem unconnected.

 The Churning on the other hand offers an integrated approach.
 Build a focus around whatever ‘crisis’ the leader is facing now.
 Make sense of the situation and identify alternative opportunities.
 Pick the outcome you want to create, and build an inspiring vision that leads you towards that.
 Then move to action.

-The fourth step of the McKinsey authors’ approach is to “start with one change catalyst… or a small group of trailblazers.”
-The example given is that of the four minute mile.
-For years it was thought impossible to run a mile in under four minutes, but as soon as Roger Bannister achieve it, suddenly lots of other people were able to run it too.
+The fourth step of the McKinsey approach is to “start with one change catalyst… or a small group of trailblazers.”
+The example given is that of the four minute mile: for years it was thought impossible to run a mile in under four minutes, but as soon as Roger Bannister achieved that, suddenly lots of other people were able to run it too.

-The Churning’s approach enables any leader in the organisation to take action in line with their deeper purpose.
+The Churning’s approach enables any leader in an organisation to take action in line with their deeper purpose.
 (The net purpose of the organisation is the combined purposes of all the leaders.)
-The Churning enables each leader to find their own inner vision for the area of the business they are responsible for, and motivate their people to join them.
-If the aim is to have every leader do this, then why not simply give them the tools they need to achieve it?
-(Rather than stopping at analysis of ‘profile awareness’ or ‘situation awareness’.)
+The Churning enables each leader to find their own inner vision for the area of the business they are responsible for and motivate their people to join them.

-I do agree with the McKinsey Quarterly on the need for both inner and outer change.
+I do agree with the McKinsey Quarterly on the importance of need achieving both inner and outer change.
 But I think The Churning offers a faster and more integrated approach.

 Turning leaders into consultants is not the answer.
 There needs to be a focus on a joined-up process to shift from inner understanding to inner action, and then to outer understanding and outer action.

-Their chosen title for the McKinsey Quarterly article was “Change leader, change thyself“.
+The title of the McKinsey Quarterly article was “Change leader, change thyself“.
 Perhaps the consultants would do well to apply this to themselves.